 Boating and Rafting

-Across the river, J.S.
-Burres is a popular boat launch.
-You can enjoy rafting, kayaking, canoeing, or drifting along the river.
-Motorized boats aren't allowed between Clarno and Cottonwood Bridge, making it peaceful and quiet.
+J.S.
+Burres, located across the river, is a popular boat launch for activities such as rafting, kayaking, canoeing, and drifting.
+Motorized boats aren’t allowed between Clarno and Cottonwood Bridge, keeping the waters peaceful and quiet.

 Sport Haven Beach Camping, Lodging & Vacation Rentals